storj/docs/app/(docs)/object-mount/user-guides/configuration/page.md

 #### Enabling POSIX for a Object Mount Mount

-If a bucket doesn't have POSIX mode already set, you can use the option `--posix` when mounting a {ref}`Object Mount Mount <user-guide-Object Mount-mount>` to enable fine-grained control over ownership and permissions and have them enforced.
+If a bucket doesn't have POSIX mode already set, you can use the option `--posix` when mounting a [Object Mount Mount](user-guide-Object Mount-mount) to enable fine-grained control over ownership and permissions and have them enforced.
 If a bucket's POSIX mode tag is set, but the `--posix` flag is not, the bucket's setting will apply but the permissions will not be enforced by the mount.

 If you are mounting for yourself and others, mount the bucket in a location that is accessible to the users who need access to the files.
 This can be a shared location, or a location that is only accessible to the user who needs access.